Pwdak/Pwdak/README.md

   seeking: "International opportunities"
 ```

-Passionate and certified **Linux System Administrator** with over **6 years of experience** in DevOps engineering.
-I specialize in designing, optimizing, and securing cloud infrastructures (AWS).
+Passionate and certified **AWS Cloud & Linux System Administrator** with over **7 years of experience** in DevOps engineering.
+I specialize in designing, optimizing, and monitoring cloud infrastructures (AWS).
 I thrive on transforming complex technical challenges into elegant, scalable solutions, handling the entire lifecycle of Linux environments from deployment to maintenance.

 🎯 **What I do:**